 The 2,918 square-foot house was designed and built by Polhemus Savery DaSilva

 This bedroom has two walls of windows that meet in the corner,

 The description of the House at Little Beach on the PSD website reads:

 “Interior spaces are simple but well proportioned and brightly lit.
 The living room has all-day sun from windows facing three directions.
 Living, kitchen, and dining spaces are open to one another but defined by ceiling shapes and textures.
 The master bedroom is located to have the best view possible on the site.”

 I wouldn’t mind sitting right here beside the pool right now (although it’s probably a little chilly today!):

 P.S.
-You might also like this house they worked on:
+You might also like this house they designed, called Paradise Cove: